nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 The `sonarqube-scanner` module has one shortcoming.
 It starts the SonarQube analysis asynchronously and it doesn't wait for it to complete.
 This is problematic when you want to integrate the code scan into a CI/CD pipeline.
-In this case, you need to wait for the analysis to complete and either fail/proceed based on the result.
+You may need to wait for the analysis to complete and either fail/proceed based on the result.